bdousa/pythonFeedWindows/README.md

 | `matplotlib` | `3.10.5` | 08.12.25 | `pip install https://github.com/bdousa/pythonFeedWindows/releases/download/matplotlib-v3.10.5/matplotlib-3.10.5-cp313-cp313-win_amd64.whl` |

 ## 🚀 Usage Instructions

 ### 🐍 Python 3.13.x Installation Requirements
 All packages in this repository require Python 3.13.x for compatibility.
 If you don't have Python 3.13 installed, follow the instructions below for your platform:

 ### 🪟 Windows Installation

+Currently these are all x64 packages, not x86 (32-bit)

 #### Official Python Installer

 Download Python 3.13.x from python.org